-The Isnode command will return a concise list, or a detailed view, of nodes visible to the cluster.
+The lsnode command returns a concise list or a detailed view of nodes visible to the cluster.

 - 1. A list containing concise information about all the nodes on a cluster.
 (Each entry in the list corresponds to a single node.) - 2.
 The detailed information about a single node.